Klaus Ohlmann

-Klaus Ohlmann (born 1952 in Neustadt, Germany) is a German glider pilot who has established 36 world records approved by FAI.
+Klaus Ohlmann (born 1952 in Neustadt an der Aisch, Germany) is a German glider pilot who has established 36 world records approved by FAI.
 Among these is the record for a free distance flight with up to 3 turn-points by flying 3,009 km from Chapelco Airport at San Martín de los Andes (Argentina) in a Schempp-Hirth Nimbus 4 DM on 21 January 2003 with his co-pilot Karl Rabeder.

 On 9 January 2003 at El Calafate in Argentina he made a flight of 2,247.6 km in a Schempp-Hirth Nimbus 4 DM.
 This set a new world free distance record, breaking the record set over 30 years earlier by Hans-Werner Grosse.

 On 1 February 2014, he became the first–ever pilot to fly over Mount Everest in a glider.

 He is a member of the Mountain Wave Project of the meteorological section of OSTIV.

-Flying in wave conditions are his forte.
-Klaus lives in southern France, near Serres, where he has a glider center called Quo Vadis, renowned for his guided flights in the area.
+Flying in wave conditions is his forte.
+Klaus lives in southern France, near Serres, Hautes-Alpes.